tycho/vk-api-loader-shootout/README.md

 The majority of the time in my GLAD fork is taken up by `strcmp()` calls inside libvulkan.
 This, frustratingly, is how libvulkan decides which function pointer is being requested by the application.
-I wrote a patch for libvulkan which uses the same kind of strategy I used in my GLAD fork: precompued XXH3 64-bit values and runtime comparison against the precomputed values.
+I wrote a patch for libvulkan which uses the same kind of strategy I used in my GLAD fork: precomputed XXH3 64-bit values and runtime comparison against the precomputed values.
 This ends up being dramatically faster than repeated string comparisons.
 The libvulkan patch is available [here](https://github.com/tycho/vk-api-loader-shootout/blob/master/experiments/0001-use-xxhash-for-function-name-lookups.patch).